Non-Executive Director (NED)

 Location: The Royal Orthopaedic Hospital, Bristol Road South, Birmingham.
 B31 2AP.

-Hours per week: 5 days a week
+Hours per week: 2-3 days per month

 Accountable to: The Trust Board